msolters/wifi-control-node/README.md

 The `.password` property is optional and may be omitted for open networks.

-> Note: Windows can only connect to open networks currently.
+> Note: The only types of networks tested to work on Windows so far are WPA2-Personal and Open.

 ## Reset Wireless Interface
 ```js